parthraghav/Battery-Safe/README.md

 # Battery-Safe
 Python daemon to notify you when you should plug and unplug your computer.
-The need for this project was born out from my carelessness of letting my Macbook charge for hours, until my battery stopped holding charge, and I had to move out.
+The need for this project was born out from my carelessness of letting my previous Macbook charge for hours, until my battery stopped holding charge, and I had to move to a new machine.

 ## Instructions
 ### Set up virtual environment